-Attorney Thomas L. Gill is a shareholder in the North Bay Area law firm Favaro, Lavezzo, Gill, Caretti & Heppell, PC, where he practices primarily in the areas of civil litigation and criminal defense.
+Attorney Thomas L. Gill is Of Counsel to the North Bay Area law firm Favaro, Lavezzo, Gill, Caretti & Heppell, PC, where he practices primarily in the areas of civil litigation and criminal defense.

-Fellow lawyers and judges rank Mr. Gill at the highest level of professional excellence (A.V.) as reported by Martindale-Hubbell Peer Review Ratings.
-From 2010 to 2014, a period of five (5) consecutive years, Mr. Gill was selected for inclusion to SuperLawyers of Northern California magazine.
+Fellow lawyers and judges rank Mr. Gill at the highest level of professional excellence (AV Preeminent) as reported by Martindale-Hubbell Peer Review Ratings.
+From 2010 to 2021, Mr. Gill was selected for inclusion to SuperLawyers of Northern California magazine.
 Only five (5) percent of the lawyers in Northern California receive this honor, which is based on peer recognition and professional achievement.

-Mr. Gill handles both criminal and civil litigation for the firm and he is certified as a Criminal Law Specialist by the State Bar of California Board of Legal Specialization.
-He has handled over one hundred twenty five (125) jury trials, made over six thousand (6,000) court appearances on both civil and criminal matters, has handled over twenty five (25) homicide cases, including death penalty cases, and has obtained recoveries for clients totaling in the millions of dollars.
+Mr. Gill handles both criminal and civil litigation for the firm.
+He has handled over one hundred fifty (150) jury trials, made over six thousand (6,000) court appearances on both civil and criminal matters, has handled over twenty five (25) homicide cases, including death penalty cases, and has obtained recoveries for clients totaling in the millions of dollars.

 - Pepperdine University (1974), Juris Doctor; Member of Law Review